-3.3.4 Agro-based Industries
+3.4 Agro-based Industries

-Cash incentive for export of potato, tomato, vegetables and fruits should be linked with traceability of the exported commodity.
-Using the newly introduced farmer identity number, all exportable agriculture products can be given a unique number that could be used to identify the origin of the exported product and to ensure good agricultural practices which will be helpful for export purpose and compliance with the SPS-TBT (sanitary and phytosanitary-technical barrier to trade) requirements.
-This would help increase export of agro-products from Bangladesh to the developed countries and increase benefit for the farmers from cash incentive programmes.

-• Agro-processing industries may be promoted through waiver of the existing 3 per cent import duty on capital machineries for the sector.
+- Cash incentive for export of potato, tomato, vegetables and fruits should be linked with traceability of the exported commodity.
+Using the newly introduced farmer identity number, all exportable agriculture products can be given a unique number that could be used to identify the origin of the exported product and to ensure good agricultural practices which will be helpful for export purposed and compliance with SPS-TBT requirements.
+This would help increase export of agro-products from Bangladesh to the developed countries and increase benefit for the farmers from cash incentive programmes. - Agro-processing industries may be promoted through a waiver of 3 per cent import duty on capital machineries for agro-based industries.